 Combine 1/2 cup sugar and 1/2 cup water in a small saucepan.
 Bring to a boil over medium heat, stirring to dissolve sugar.
 When sugar has dissolved, remove from heat and stir in 1 teaspoon vanilla bean paste or pure vanilla extract.

-*If you can't find ultra fine granulated sugar, it's ok to substitute with regular granulated sugar.
+*If you can't find ultra fine granulated sugar, it's okay to substitute with regular granulated sugar.